This post may contain affiliate links

 The Ambience is a modulated dual delay pedal that washes these two syncopated echoes into one incredibly eerie shimmering reverb.

 This pedal could singlehandedly create the soundtrack of a dark hallway in a haunted house.

 When you first plug the Ambience in, you will find that this pedal immediately sets itself apart from the other pedals on your pedalboard.
 Its unique sparkle finish makes this guitar pedal very intriguing.
-Yet, when the pedal is turned on, your intrigue level is increased by tenfold.
-As you are immediately submersed in a glorious, washed out echoverb.
+Yet, when the pedal is turned on, your intrigue level is increased tenfold.
+As you are immediately submerged in a glorious, washed-out echoverb.
 You will find that the pedal’s sparkly outer shell is just masking a dark, twisted, beautiful box of tones.

 How can the Mr. Black Ambience create such beautiful soundscapes with just three knobs?
 Let’s find out.

 On your typical pedal, the “level” knob controls the pedal’s output volume, but this pedal is different.
 The “level” knob acts as a blend knob on the Mr. Black Pedal’s Ambience.
 Allowing you to dial in exactly how haunted you would like your tone to become.
 I typically find myself cranking this knob to 3 or 4 o’clock, but this effect sounds amazing at any of the level settings.